-The PBIS prevention-oriented framework or approach shall apply to all students and staff, and in all settings.
+The PBIS framework shall apply to all students and staff, and in all settings.
+It shall include:

-PBIS shall include:
+- A. school staff trained to identify conditions such as where, under what circumstances, with whom, and why specific behaviors - B. functional behavior assessments that include: - review of existing data; - 2. interviews with parents, family members, and students; and - 3. examination of previous and existing behavioral intervention plans.

-- A. school staff trained to identify conditions such as where, under what circumstances, with whom, and why specific inappropriate behavior may occur; - B. preventative assessments that include: - 1. review of existing data: - 2. interviews with parents, family members, and students; and - 3. examination of previous and existing behavioral intervention plans. - C. development and implementation of preventative behavioral interventions, and the teaching of appropriate behavior, including: - 1. modification of environmental factors that escalate inappropriate behavior; - 2. supporting the attainment of appropriate behavior; and - 3. use of verbal de-escalation to defuse potentially violent dangerous behavior.
+- C. development and implementation of positive behavior interventions and supports and the teaching of appropriate behavior, including: - 1. modification of environmental factors that escalate inappropriate behavior; - 2. supporting the attainment of appropriate behavior; and - use of de-escalation techniques to defuse potentially violent dangerous behavior.